InfiniBand vs Ethernet: High-Performance Network Security Comparison

 Key Types:

-Management Key (M_Key): This key protects the configuration of your fabric devices.
-The SM assigns an M_Key to each port it manages.
-Any subsequent management command that attempts to modify a port's configuration must include the correct M_Key.
-If the M_Key is incorrect, the device drops the packet and can send a "Bad M_Key" trap to the SM.
-M_Keys can be configured with lease periods, causing them to expire if the SM becomes inactive.
+Management Key (M_Key): This protects device configuration integrity.
+The SM assigns a unique M_Key to each managed port during fabric initialization.
+Any subsequent management command attempting to modify that port's configuration must include the correct M_Key in the packet header, or the device silently drops the packet and can optionally send a "Bad M_Key" trap notification to the SM alerting it to potential attacks.
+M_Keys support lease periods that cause them to expire if the SM becomes unreachable, preventing stale keys from persisting indefinitely and creating security gaps.

-Hardware GUIDs: Every InfiniBand device and port has a 64-bit GUID burned into its hardware by the manufacturer.
-This hard-coded identity makes spoofing extremely difficult.
-You can configure the SM with a static topology file that maps expected GUIDs to specific physical ports.
-If a device with an unknown GUID appears, or a known GUID appears on the wrong port, the SM can refuse to configure it.
+Hardware GUIDs: Every InfiniBand device and port carries a 64-bit Global Unique Identifier burned into its hardware during manufacturing, creating an immutable identity that attackers can't spoof without physically replacing hardware components.
+You can configure the SM with a static topology file mapping expected GUIDs to specific physical ports, enabling the SM to verify not just that a device is authorized but that it's connected to the correct location.
+If a device with an unknown GUID appears, or a known GUID suddenly appears on an unexpected port, the SM refuses to configure it, preventing unauthorized device insertion and detecting cable misconnections.

 2.2.
 Ethernet's Distributed Trust Model: 802.1X, MACsec, and Centralized Authentication Servers